Start a swimming workout

-- Swipe right, then tap .
+- Swipe right, then tap the End button .

 When your workout ends, your Apple Watch shows you a summary of your workout, including the strokes that you swam.
 To see more, check your workout history in the Activity app on your iPhone.

 - On your iPhone, open the Activity app.

 - Tap the workout that you want to view.

 The Pool Swim workout automatically tracks your splits and auto sets, while the Open Water Swim workout tracks splits.
 Splits are your total workout time divided by distance.
 Auto sets show your rest and swim time separately.

 In earlier versions of watchOS, your rest time was subtracted from your splits.
 In the latest version of watchOS, your splits include your rest time.

 Get better results

 - Your Apple Watch estimates your measurements during workouts based on the information that you entered during setup.
 Here's how each workout is measured:

 - Pool Swim: When you start a workout, be sure to accurately set the pool length to help your Apple Watch measure laps and distance.
 GPS isn't used during a Pool Swim, and water might prevent a heart-rate measurement, but calories, laps, and distance will still be tracked using the built-in accelerometer.